BenjaminElifLarsen/SagaPratice/README.md

 Regarding expection handling, expection throwing, and such, these are not really been implemented yet as the focus is on learning new competencies.

+### Repository Design

+It is important to notice that all repositories in the different domains are used as abstractions over the repository in the BaseRepository project.
+The mock repositories in that project are fully generic (as is their contracts) and designed to fulfill any requirements that might be needed by the abstraction layer repositories.
+This also means that if changing data context, like going from inline-memory to a SQL-database, all that need to be changed are the concreate implementations and maybe the builder.Services over in the API project.

+### Security

+Currently the software contains no security on the endpoints, but it is planned to add security policy on the endspoints that will require the request to contain a valid JWT.

 ### Comment Design

 Regarding comments in the code, there are two types; permanents and temporals.